Bfgeshka/awesome-c/README.md

 * [guillermocalvo/exceptions4c](https://github.com/guillermocalvo/exceptions4c) - :bomb: An exception handling framework for C
 * [orangeduck/LuaAutoC](https://github.com/orangeduck/LuaAutoC) - Automagically use C Functions and Structs with the Lua API
 * [pfultz2/Cloak](https://github.com/pfultz2/Cloak) - A mini-preprocessor library to demostrate the recursive capabilites of the preprocessor
+* [robrix/RXPreprocessing](https://github.com/robrix/RXPreprocessing) - A variety of utilities for the C preprocessor.

 ## Game Development ##
 Engines, libraries and other helpful things specifically for making games.